 Staying at the Orchard Lodge just north of Moonan Flat.
 Arrival Monday 20th April 2020 & depart Thursday 23rd April 2020.
 Caving is easy, visiting caves we don’t get to very often.
 Permission is still pending on some properties and subject to road conditions etc.

-Cost is $30.00 per adult per night & $15.00 per school aged children per night.
+Cost for accommodation is $30.00 per adult per night & $15.00 per school aged children per night.
 Check out the lodge, it’s awesome! theorchardlodge.com.au

 Trip fees as usual apply in addition to the accommodation cost.
 Contact Jodie to register: firstname.lastname@example.org